wmglab-duke/ascent/docs/source/S8-JSON-file-parameter-guide.md

             timesteps.
 Alternatively, the user can use the value “all” (String) to prompt the program to save the state variables at all segments (unmyelinated) and sections (myelinated).
 Required.

+      - `“runtimes”`: The value (Boolean), if true, tells the program to save the NEURON runtime for either the finite amplitude or binary search for threshold simulation.
+If this key-value pair is omitted, the default behavior is False.

     `“protocol”`: